aws-ia/terraform-aws-iam-identity-center/README.md

   // Assign users/groups access to accounts with the specified permissions account_assignments = {
     Admin : {
-      principal_name  = "Admin"                                   // name of the user or group you wish to have access to the account(s) principal_type  = "GROUP"                                   // entity type (user or group) you wish to have access to the account(s) permission_sets = ["AdministratorAccess", "ViewOnlyAccess"] // permissions the user/group will have in the account(s) account_ids = [                                             // account(s) the group will have access to.
+      principal_name  = "Admin"                                   # name of the user or group you wish to have access to the account(s) principal_type  = "GROUP"                                   # principal type (user or group) you wish to have access to the account(s) principal_idp   = "INTERNAL"                                # type of Identity Provider you are using.
+Valid values are "INTERNAL" (using Identity Store) or "EXTERNAL" (using external IdP such as EntraID, Okta, Google, etc.) permission_sets = ["AdministratorAccess", "ViewOnlyAccess"] # permissions the user/group will have in the account(s) account_ids = [                                             # account(s) the group will have access to.
 Permissions they will have in account are above line
       "111111111111", // replace with your desired account id "222222222222", // replace with your desired account id ]